asreview/asreview/docs/source/intro/about.rst

 working at the Information and Technology Services department at Utrecht University.

-Our advisory board consists of machine learning expert `Daniel Oberski
+The advisory board consists of machine learning expert `Daniel Oberski
 <http://daob.nl/about-me/>`_, associate professor at Utrecht University’s
 Department of Methodology & Statistics, and the department of Biostatistics at the Julius Center, University Medical Center Utrecht),  full professor `Lars